-Take a couple hours to explore the park grounds, which includes a botanical garden, Iao Needle viewing platform, unofficial hiking trails and the flowing Iao Stream.
+Take a couple of hours to explore the park grounds, which include a botanical garden, Iao Needle viewing platform, unofficial hiking trails and the flowing Iao Stream.
 Nothing beats coffee with this view in the morning light.

 DAY 3: Upcountry Maui + Craft Tour

-Next, we’ll take you to Kula Country Farms for a scenic visit to one of Maui’s top local farmers markets to sample fresh fruit, vegetables and baked goods before touring the production facility of Hali’imaile Distilling Company, an award-winning distillery on the slopes of Haleakala Volcano.
-Finally, we’ll take you back to the Mill House Restaurant for farm-to-table pupus and craft cocktails overlooking a sparkling lagoon and the West Maui Mountains.
+Next, we’ll take you to Kula Country Farms for a scenic visit to one of Maui’s top local farmers’ markets to sample fresh fruit, vegetables and baked goods before touring the production facility of Hali’imaile Distilling Company, an award-winning distillery on the slopes of Haleakala Volcano.
+Finally, you’ll travel back to The Mill House Restaurant for farm-to-table pupus and craft cocktails overlooking a sparkling lagoon and the West Maui Mountains.

 DAY 4: Road to Hana